How To Hire a Remote Development Team: Tips for Founders

 It might take only one genius to come up with a genuinely original, breakthrough idea.
 But to actually develop this idea and place it on the market, you will always need a team made up of a few professionals.
 Moreover, this team must be professionally assembled and managed.

 At the same time, hiring remote developers is a very different task compared to hiring office-based employees.
-The initial conditions for hiring a remote development team must be taken into consideration: all interviews are online-only, legal requirements of employment vary per country (in many cases, you would need to translate legal paperwork), plus there are time zone differences, language barriers, and simple cultural misunderstandings.
+The initial conditions for hiring a remote team of developers must be taken into consideration: all interviews are online only, legal requirements of employment vary per country, plus there are time zone adjustments, language barriers, and cultural differences.

-If hiring remotely is so complex, why do people bother?
+If hiring a remote team is so complex, why do people bother?

 Content

 It may not be apparent from the very beginning, but hiring globally nearly automatically means you are entitled to global competitive advantages.
 Some of these global benefits become apparent during the first week.
 Others become evident after several months.
-Let’s have a look at the impacts of these benefits.
+Let’s have a look at the impacts of hiring a remote team of developers on your business.

 Imagine your team is scattered between Southeast Asia, Eastern Europe, and North America (Canada).
 What does this mean in terms of working schedules?